DataExpert-ZachWilson-V4/capstone-project-bhakti_v4/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/1lXY_Wlg)

-# Datapiepline orchetration and visualization for childcare centers in toronto
+# Datapiepline orchestration and visualization for childcare centers in Toronto

 ## Overview
-This projects uses childcare centers data from Tornto city open portal and considers a situation where you want to checkout the child care centers near you.
-It conisders when you need to initiate a data pipeline as soon as data arrive in an AWS S3 bucket.
+This project uses childcare center data from the Toronto city open portal and considers a situation where you want to check out the child care centers near you.
+It considers when you need to initiate a data pipeline as soon as data arrive in an AWS S3 bucket.
 The data is then transformed and stored in an S3 curated bucket.
-Following this, the curated data is crawled and cataloged in an AWS Athena database table, enabling the execution of analytical queries without the need for manual intervention and using quicksight for viaulization.
-This project uses data pipeline using Amazon Managed Workflow for Apache Airflow (MWAA).
+Following this, the curated data is crawled and cataloged in an AWS Athena database table, enabling the execution of analytical queries without the need for manual intervention and using quicksight for visualization.
+This project uses a data pipeline using Amazon Managed Workflow for Apache Airflow (MWAA).
 The architecture for our use case is outlined below:

 - The image provides an overview of the data and architecture for the project.
 - It shows the flow of data from the raw data file in the landed-zone S3 bucket to the curated-data S3 bucket after going through the data pipeline.